Man arrested over Delphi murders pictured with police sketch of suspect in background

 Photo shows man arrested over Delphi murders with police sketch of suspected killer in background

-Richard Allen was taken into custody on Friday in connection to the 2017 murders of Libby German and Abby Williams
+Richard Allen was charged on Friday in connection with the 2017 murders of Libby German and Abby Williams

-A photo has revealed how the local man arrested in connection to the 2017 Delphi murders posed for a smiling selfie in front of a police sketch of the suspected killer.
+A photo has revealed how the local man arrested in connection with the 2017 Delphi murders posed for a smiling selfie in front of a police sketch of the suspected killer.

 The photo shows Richard Allen, 50, smiling alongside his wife Kathy in a local bar in Delphi, Indiana – the small, closeknit community where he has lived for more than 15 years and where victims Libby German and Abby Williams lived with their families before their brutal killings.